jaztonchern/curly-pancake/README.md

 # curly-pancake

-This repository is a simple application that deploys a container on Docker.
+This repository documents how to deploy a container on Docker.

 ## 1. Clone the repository to a local device